 In September 2013, he holds a position of associate professor of chemistry at King Abdulaziz University, Jeddah, Saudi Arabia.

 Since June 2015, he is Full Professor of organic chemistry and head of NMR spectroscopy laboratory.
-His teaching interests include organic chemistry, physical organic chemistry, spectroscopy of organic compounds, general chemistry and environmental chemistry.
+His teaching interests include organic chemistry, physical organic chemistry, spectroscopy of organic compounds, special topics in organic chemistry, general chemistry and environmental inorganic chemistry.

-Prof. Lasri published over 50 research articles in peer-reviewed journals such as Chem.
+Prof. Lasri published 5 patents and over 50 research articles in peer-reviewed journals such as Chem.
 Eur.
 J.; Adv.
 Synth.
 Catal.; Chem Commun.; Org.
 Lett.; J. Org.
 Chem.; Inorg.
 Chem.; Dalton Trans.; Tetrahedron Lett.; Eur.
 J. Inorg.
 Chem.; Eur.
 J. Med.
-Chem.; Synthesis-Stuttgart; Tetrahedron, and 5 patents.
-Moreover, Lasri´s papers received a total of ca. 800 citations with an h-index = 18 (ISI Web of Knowledge).
+Chem.; Synthesis-Stuttgart; Tetrahedron.
+Moreover, Lasri´s papers received over 800 citations with an h-index = 19 (ISI Web of Knowledge).

 He supervised or co-supervised several B.Sc., M.Sc. and Ph.D. students, and also coordinated and/or participated in various national and international projects.
 In addition, he is a reviewer of Organometallics; Molecules; Inorg.
 Chim.
 Acta.; J. Heterocycl.
 Chem.; Cent.
 Eur.
 J. Chem.; Lett.
 Org.
 Chem.; J. Organomet.
 Chem.; Arab J. Basic App.
 Sci.
 (Taylor & Francis); J. Chem.; J. Coord.
 Chem. and Inorg.
 Chem.